Compliance Management via Policy Enforcement

 Define Compliance Policies

-- Gates group checks into broad categories such as vulnerabilities, secrets, licenses, file permissions, and Dockerfile configuration — the full gate set is available for container image rule sets; source repository and SBOM rule sets support the Vulnerabilities gate only
+- Gates group checks into broad categories such as packages, vulnerabilities, secrets, licenses, file permissions, and Dockerfile configuration.
+The full gate set is available for container-image rule sets; at this time, SBOM rule sets only support the Vulnerabilities gate.

 To accelerate compliance adoption, Anchore Enterprise provides pre-built policy packs mapped to common regulatory frameworks.
-The Secure policy pack is included and enabled in every deployment.
-All other policy packs require contacting Anchore Customer Success to obtain.
+The Secure policy pack ships with every Anchore Enterprise deployment.
+The NIST and CIS packs require the Anchore Enforce license entitlement; the FedRAMP and DoD packs require Anchore Enforce plus an additional pack-specific add-on.

-- Secure — the default policy pack included in every Anchore Enterprise deployment
+- Secure — the default policy pack included in every deployment

 - FedRAMP — validates against FedRAMP Vulnerability Scanning Requirements and NIST 800-53 Rev 5 and NIST 800-190 controls